parth-p29/Atari-Game-Collection/README.md

 Project 3: Snake Game

 I developed the classic Snake game in which the player controls a snake that grows whenever it eats the 'food.'
 If the player makes the snake run into itself the game is over.
 In this project I also added a lot of sprites to make the game look more pleasant than just a ball in a black background.
+I hope you enjoy playing this classic game!